hpcleuven/VscDocumentation/source/software/intel_toolchain.rst

 highly optimized libraries that form the core of many scientific HPC codes.
 Among other functionality, it offers:

--  BLAS (Basic Linear Algebra Subsystem), and extensions to sparse matrices
+-  BLAS (Basic Linear Algebra Subprograms), and extensions to sparse matrices
--  Lapack (Linear algebra package) and ScaLAPACK (the distributed memory version)
+-  LAPACK (Linear Algebra PACKage) and ScaLAPACK (the distributed memory version)
 -  FFT-routines including routines compatible with the FFTW2 and FFTW3 libraries (Fastest Fourier Transform in the West)